Prostitution in Brazil: Prostitution and slavery

 Although there had been several attempts to prohibit prostitution, there were no laws against it.
 Prostitutes were sometimes charged with being vagabonds and with provoking disorder.

-The climax of prostitution in the early 20th century
+Early 20th century

-After the abolition of official slavery in Brazil by the Lei Áurea (Golden Law) in 1888, many former female slaves and their daughters or granddaughters tried to earn some money as prostitutes.
-In addition, there were more and more imported girls from Europe, especially from the poorer regions in the East, Jews, Albanians, women and girls from the Habsburg monarchy, and for the higher demands French and Italians.
-From this time report the novels of the well-known Brazilian writer Jorge Amado, in which there are often more prostitutes than other women.
-The climax was reached around 1930; the brothels in Rio de Janeiro were famous all over the world, the brothel Casa Rosa is today a cultural center.
+After the abolition of official slavery in Brazil by the Lei Áurea (Golden Law) in 1888, many former female slaves and their daughters and granddaughters tried to earn some money as prostitutes.
+In addition, there were an increasing number of women and girls imported from Europe, especially from the poorer regions of Eastern Europe: Jews, Albanians, Austria-Hungarians, and for a higher price French and Italians.
+The novels of the well-known Brazilian writer Jorge Amado portray this time; in his books there are often more prostitutes than other women.
+The peak period of prostitution was around 1930 when the brothels of Rio de Janeiro were famous all over the world.
+The brothel Casa Rosa is today a cultural center.